cardano-foundation/CIPs/CIP-0118/README.md

 We also define the type of fulfills, which is the same as the type of inputs, `Fulfill := Input`.
-We add another new field to the transaction body, called `fulfills`, which has the same type as the structure containing transaction inputs, `\powerset Input`.
+We add another new field to the transaction body, called `fulfills`, which has the same type as the structure containing transaction inputs, `Set Input`.

 Requests and fulfills are examples of a way to submit and resolve one specific kind of _intents_.
 Whenever we discuss changes that are specific to the Babel fees/swaps